Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

-Lastly, we ran a comparison using the maximum $SR$ of the simulated turtlebot3 lidar in Hdense.
-Figs. \ref{fig:3BCPP/CCPP-3.5} (a) and (b) showcase an example of potentially reduced BCPP performance.
-In this result, the BCPP application covers the Hdense environment in 33.56 minutes with a lateral footprint of 7.0 m.
-There is a 29.40\% drop in $CT$ using a lateral footprint 7m as opposed to 3m (Figs. \ref{fig:3BCPP}(c) and (f)).

-Figs. \ref{fig:3BCPP/CCPP-3.5} (c) and (d) showcase the performance of our CCPP in the Hdense environments at 97\% coverage.
+We ran as well a comparison using the maximum $SR$ of the simulated TurtleBot3 Lidar in Hdense.
+Figs.\ \ref{fig:3BCPP/CCPP-3.5} (a) and (b) present the coverage results of the BCPP.
+In this experiment, the BCPP application covered the Hdense environment in 33.56 minutes with a lateral footprint of 7 m, indicating a 29.40\% drop in $CT$ compared to 3m lateral footprint (see Table \ref{tab:BCCP and CCPP} and Figs.\ \ref{fig:3BCPP}(c) and (f)).
+Figs.\ \ref{fig:3BCPP/CCPP-3.5} (c) and (d) showcase the performance of our CCPP in the Hdense environments at 97\% coverage.
 The $SR$ was 3.5 m and the $CT$ was 44.24 minutes at parameter values set in Table ~\ref{tab:BCCP and CCPP}.
-There is a 56.23\% decrease in $CT$ at this $SR$ from the CT using $SR$ of 1.5m (Figs. \ref{fig:3CCPP}(b) and (e)).
-Section \ref{sec:Potential advantages of CCPP over BCPP} will further discuss the performance the potential advantages of our CCPP method and problems that arise when BCPP faces worst case scenario computational complexity issues as well as some additional problems thereof.
+There is a 56.23\% decrease in $CT$ at this $SR$ from the CT using $SR$ of 1.5m (Figs.\ \ref{fig:3CCPP}(b) and (e)).
+Section \ref{sec:Potential advantages of CCPP over BCPP} will further discuss the potential advantages of our CCPP method and problems that arise when BCPP faces worst case scenario computational complexity issues as well as some additional problems thereof.

-\subsection{Potential advantages of CCPP over BCPP}
+\subsection{Potential Advantages of CCPP Over BCPP}

 When it comes to sensor based coverage applications, our CCPP method might be more adaptable to various types of obstacles.
 The BCPP method requires the setting of obstacles as polygons.
 In environments featuring complex-shaped obstacles, the BCPP application encounters challenges in generating cells and, consequently, paths.
 One approach to mitigate this problem is to represent complex obstacles with simpler polygon shapes; however, this may lead to less comprehensive coverage.
 The use of simpler polygon shapes can result in cells that may not precisely capture the entire free space in the real physical environment.
 Considering this factor alongside the adoption of a rigid path planning strategy might lead to a notable decline in the performance of the coverage task.
 Given the BCPP application used for comparison, it is impossible to provide definite proof of this as $tc$ is not provided in output.
+On this same note, it is important to highlight that the performance of our CCPP method improves as the environment becomes more cluttered with obstacles, given the results in Table \ref{tab:BCCP and CCPP}.
+The $ratio_{CT}$ reduces from 2.97 to 1.94 as we change the environment from simple Esquare to more complex Hdense.
+This indicates the potential adaptability of our CCPP approach.